Is the budget decided democratically?

 Have auditors signed off the accounts?

-The European Court of Auditors has given a clean bill of health to the EU accounts every year since 2007.
+The European Court of Auditors (ECA) is the European Union’s independent external auditor.
+It has given a clean bill of health to the EU accounts every year since 2007.

-This means every euro the EU spent in the last 11 years was recorded in the books and accounted for.
+Every euro the EU spends is recorded in the books and accounted for.

 What is done to ensure money is not wasted?